primeharbor/aws-service-control-policies/README.md

 ## Deployment Process

+You must first run the ```enable_scp.sh``` script to enable the usage of SCPs in your organization.

-As an administrator in the payer account, run:
+To deploy all the SCPs in the Policies directory, run:

 	./deploy_scp.sh

+To attach the Security Controls SCP to all AWS accounts, run:

+	./apply_scp.sh

+you didn't run ```enable_scp.sh``` if you get the error: ```An error occurred (PolicyTypeNotEnabledException) when calling the AttachPolicy operation: This operation can be performed only for enabled policy types.```

 ### Prerequisites
-To run deploy_scp.sh, you need the following:
+To run the scripts, you need the following:

 * jq
 * awscli